 The following section describes your "Basic Style" which is how you behave most naturally.
 Everyone has areas that he or she is strong in and areas where there could be personal growth.
 The following section contains insights into your basic motivation and behavior.

 As a person having a D/I style blend, you naturally act assertive, persuasive and responsive with others, because you want control, variety and at times, approval.
 It requires more self-control for you to remain calm at times, because you are a person who likes to take action.
 You are least comfortable when you perceive that you may face losing or being forced to conform.
 Remember: The keys to your success are being respected by others and staying under control.
 Adapt to others by BEING COOPERATIVE and choosing to be SUPPORTIVE at times.

 The following section describes how you tend to communicate and interact with others.
 Naturally, you like to communicate in a way that is most comfortable to you.
 Others may or may not understand you or your motivation.
-This page is designed to shed light on how your personality flavors the way you communicate with others.
+This page is designed to shed light on how your personality influences the way you communicate with others.
 Please note that the following statements include areas for growth.

 Because you have a D/I style blend, you communicate forcefully and at times informally.
 Others can perceive you as being pushy, talkative, impatient and unorthodox - especially if they do not understand you.
 Because you have a D/I style blend, you naturally want an environment that is results-oriented and people-oriented.
 You typically are motivated by challenges, positive feedback and new opportunities.
 Remember: The key to your success is to be under-control in order to get the results you desire.
 Do this by LISTENING more and communicating in a friendly manner with SOFTER TONES.